ju-se/force-closure-test/README.md

 # Force-closure test with three point contacts

 This Matlab software checks if a given grasp of three frictional contacts can be in force-closure.
+It is customized to cylindrical objects.

 ## Input

-This software takes as input
+To run the software, provide three parameters:
+'''
+>>is_forceclosure(H, THETA, PHI)
+'''

 ## Output